deepstreamIO/deepstream.io-website/content/releases/10-server/v4-0-0/index.md

 ### Lazy data parsing

 So the downside behind using JSON as a data payload is that its not exactly fast.
-Without knowing your schema upfront and given that each record, event or request/response can literally contain anything there's little we can do currently to improve that.
-So what we do instead is just ignore the whole parsing aspect altogether on the server unless needed.
+Without knowing your schema upfront and given that each record, event or request/response can literally contain anything, there's little we can do currently to improve that.
+So what we do instead is to just ignore the whole parsing aspect altogether on the server unless needed.
 What this means is as far as deepstream is concerned, as long as you don't need to access the data you'll never actually parse it.
 There are three places where the data payload is actually required.

 1) Permissions, only if you access the `data` value.

 2) Record patches.
 A record patch (setting a value with a path) has to apply the patch onto the current value requiring both the previous and value to be parsed (bandwidth vs CPU usage tradeoff).

 3) Storage adaptors.
 This is unfortunately unavoidable currently as some storage adaptors don't accept buffers or strings directly.
-This means even though we pass the data all the way to the storage SDK optimially we have to parse it just for the SDK to serialize it again =(.
-On that topic as well node hasn't made it too easy with most libraries using the Buffer wrapper while ignoring the more optimial (and not so nice to use) Array Buffer.
+This means even though we pass the data all the way to the storage SDK optimally we have to parse it just for the SDK to serialize it again =(.
+On that topic as well node hasn't made it too easy with most libraries using the Buffer wrapper while ignoring the more optimal (and not so nice to use) Array Buffer.
 We are looking at extending our storage API's going forward to allow deepstream to pick between a buffer and string argument to allow optimal paths when possible.

 ### Seperation of data storage concerns